Smooth Fourier multipliers on group von Neumann algebras: Examples and comments

 We finally illustrate our main results in a variety of scenarios.
-This will include new examples of $L_p$ bounded Fourier multipliers on $\R^n$ ---via a reformulation of H\"ormander and de Leeuw theorems in terms of length functions/cocycles--- Mihlin type multipliers and dimension free estimates on $\R^n$, noncommutative tori or the free group algebra and new examples of Rieffel's quantum metric spaces.
-We also add at the end a brief algebraic/geometric analysis of our results.
+This includes the classical groups $\mathbb{T}^n$ and $\R^n$, noncommutative tori or the free group algebra.
+We also provide new examples of Rieffel's quantum metric spaces.